 It’s quite easy actually.
-You have to get inside the reader’s mind.
 You have to make them want to click on your article.
 So how do you do this?

 You get inside the reader’s mind, and cause an emotional reaction that entices them to click on your link.

 Titles Based On Fear